-Students are prohibited from possessing or using any type of tobacco product, electronic cigarette (ecigarette), or any form of smokeless tobacco or electronic vaporizing device while in school buildings, vehicles, or on or near school property, or at school-related or school-sanctioned events off school property.
+Students are prohibited from possessing or using any type of tobacco product, electronic cigarette (ecigarette), or any form of smokeless tobacco or electronic vaporizing product while in school buildings, vehicles, or while on school property or attending an off-campus school-related activity.
 Student violators are subject to possible prosecution, as allowed by law, as well as the disciplinary terms of the Student Code of Conduct.